Bhilwara: History

-Historical records show that a town named Mandal close to Bhilwara served as the military camp for the Mughals when they had conquered Chittaurgarh.
+Historical records show that a town named Mandal close to Bhilwara served as the military camp for the Mughals when they conquered Chittaurgarh.
 The ruins of their campsite can still be seen today.
 A watch tower that was built on a small mound in Mandal is now a Devi temple.

 Geography

 Bhilwara is located at 25.359854°N 74.652791°E. It has an average elevation of 421 metres (1381 feet).
-It falls between the districts of Ajmer (in north) and Chittorgarh and Udaipur (in south).
-Major rivers flowing through the district are Banas, Bedach, Kothari, Khari, Mansi, Menali, Chandrabhaga and Nagdi.
+It falls between the districts of Ajmer (in the north) and Chittorgarh and Udaipur (in the south).
+Major rivers flowing through the district are Banas, Bedach, Kothari, Khari, Mansi, Menali, Chandrabhaga, and Nagdi.

-There is no natural lake in the district but there are the number of ponds and dams so the district is the most irrigated in the state of Rajasthan.
+There is no natural lake in the district but there is a number of ponds and dams so the district is the most irrigated in the state of Rajasthan.
 It has a small man-made pond Mansarovar Jheel(Pond) near Azad Nagar which is a famous attraction and gets crowded on weekends.